Skip to content

 • Half of the small businesses operate remotely and don’t require premises.

-• As a result, 8 out of 10 small to medium businesses have no employees and are operated by a single owner.
+• As a result, 8 out of 10 small to medium businesses had no employees and were operated by a single owner.

-• 77% of small business owners professed optimism about their company’s future.
+• 77% of small business owners worldwide were optimistic about their company’s future.

 • In the last 25 years, small businesses managed to offer almost 13 million jobs.